ScribleSean/CS1101/README.md

 # CS1101
-a repository for all the homeworks done by Abbey and Sean for WPI's CS1101 course
+a repository for all the homeworks done for WPI's CS1101 course

 Grades: